camunda/camunda-docs/docs/guides/introduction-to-camunda-cloud.md

 * Operate - Manage, monitor, and troubleshoot your processes through Operate.
 * Optimize - Improve your processes by identifying constraints in your system with Optimize.
 * Tasklist - Use Tasklist to complete tasks which need human input.
-* Cloud Console - Configure and deploy clusters with Cloud Console.
+* Console - Configure and deploy clusters with Console.
 * Web Modeler - Collaborate and model processes, deploy and start new instances all without leaving Camunda Platform 8.

 Camunda Platform 8 can be used with both Desktop Modeler, and Web Modeler.